 Which Countries Are Paying Iran for Hormuz Access?

 India has emerged as the most publicly resistant to the toll.
 New Delhi dispatched four liquefied petroleum gas carriers through the strait in late March, and the Indian government has stated that international laws guarantee freedom of navigation through the waterway.
 India’s shipping ministry rejected reports of any levy, insisting that “no one can charge a fee for use of the channel,” according to NewKerala.
+Indian LPG tankers are understood to have received free passage as a diplomatic measure, according to Foreign Policy.

 Japan was granted safe passage through the strait on March 21, when Iranian Foreign Minister Araghchi announced that Japanese ships would be allowed to transit.
 The concession came after weeks of diplomatic pressure from Tokyo, which imports approximately 90 percent of its crude oil through Hormuz and had been among the hardest-hit economies since the blockade began.